ucsd-cse12-w19/ucsd-cse12-w19.github.io/pa1/index.md

 ## Submitting

-You can submit as many times as you like, and you'll get some feedback on your submission.
 A submission will be available on Gradescope by Friday, Jan 11 for you to use to get feedback.
+We will link to it here when ready.
+You can submit as many times as you like.